 The announcement sent professional trained therapeutic and remedial massage therapists into a spin.
 And the resulting confusion lasted for hours, days and even weeks.
 Whilst my massage association spent countless hours trying to make sense of it, their advice remained clear and unchanged.
 In mid-March they recommended that we close down.
 Here is the AMT Media Statement.

 What was the issue with the announcement?
 Why the confusion and fuss?
-Firstly, it was the term Massage Parlour, a phrase that usually implies an adult form of massage or other services and is a term that I do my best to distance my business from.
+Firstly, it was the term Massage Parlour, a phrase that usually implies another form of massage or other services, the type that people chuckle and blush about, and is something that I do my best to distance my business from.

-Was the Prime Minister referring to vague adult services or to professional remedial massage?
+Was the Prime Minister referring to grown-up non-industry regulated massage services or to professional remedial massage?
 The type of massage that requires years of training and clients can claim a health fund rebate?
 We all required clarification.

 That clarification came about slowly.
 We learned that Allied health practitioners were exempt, but it created more confusion.
 Massage therapist groups across Facebook were debating all day and different massage associations were offering up different advice.
 We were, however, all stinging from the vague reference as a massage parlour by the PM.
 My inbox received a constant stream of emails and endless notifications from the massage groups.
 Finally I turned them all off for my sanity.